rescript-association/rescript-core/README.md

 ### Name clashes

-Since the standard library is designed to live in the global scope, you _might_ have your own modules whose names might collide with the modules from the standard library.
-The easiest way to solve this is to just rename your own module to something else.
+Since the standard library is designed to live in the global scope, you _might_ have your own modules or modules from one of your dependencies whose names collide with the modules from the standard library.

 This is a side effect of shipping the standard library as its own package, meaning it won't be a problem if the standard library is adopted and ships with the compiler.
 At that point you'll be able to have your own modules shadowing builtin modules.

+In the meantime, as a workaround:

+- For a conflict with your own module, the easiest way to solve this is to just rename your own module to something else.
+- For a conflict with a dependency - e.g., Core's `Intl` vs. rescript-react-intl's `Intl`, you could use [patch-package](https://github.com/ds300/patch-package) to rename the conflicting module in Core (or remove it altogether if you are not using it).